 And Britain’s own Michael ‘Venom’ Page; and all of a sudden Bellator have a roster to appeal to the casual fan and the hardcore, and that’s how you make money in the fight game.

-Anyway, on to the point of the article, Bellator have booked a PPV on June 24th at Madison Square Garden, and it has a tasty looking card.
-A grudge match several years in the making headlines, as MMA legend Wanderlei Silva takes on his arch nemesis, and Scott Coker’s new go-to hypeman, the American Gangster himself Chael Sonnen.
+Anyway, on to the point of the article, Bellator has booked a PPV on June 24th at Madison Square Garden, and it has a tasty looking card.
+A grudge match several years in the making headlines, as MMA legend Wanderlei Silva takes on his arch-nemesis, and Scott Coker’s new go-to hypeman, the American Gangster himself Chael Sonnen.

 Fedor Emelianenko On Bellator NYC Main Card

 Oh yeah, also on the main card, fighting in the US for the first time since that fateful loss to Dan Henderson back in 2011, is FEDOR EMELIANENKO.
 The man many slates as the all-time greatest pound for pound fighter in MMA is back to fight Matt Mitrione.